LilithHafner/UpdateJulia.jl/README.md

   Install the latest version of Julia from https://julialang.org

   If version is provided, installs the latest version that starts with version.
 If version == "nightly", then installs the bleeding-edge nightly version.

   Keyword Arguments
   ≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡

   Behavior flags

-    •  set_default = ... make 'julia' point to installed version.
+    •  set_default = (v == latest()) make 'julia' point to installed version.

     •  dry_run = false skip the actual download and instillation